 I started in agility in 1993 as a student then instructor with Canine Capers in Atlanta, one of the first agility training groups in the southeast.
-In 1997 I co-founded Sirius Dog Agility Training Center building it into one of the largest and most successful agility organization in Georgia.
+In 1997 I co-founded Sirius Dog Agility Training Center in nearby Decatur building it into one of the largest and most successful agility organization in Georgia.
 I managed Sirius and instructed its Masters level classes until I moved to the Charleston area in 2006.

 Contact John at (843) 870-5655.